bschollnick/QuickBBS/README.md

 What's the design
 =================

+V3 & v2

 The gallery application is intended to be a high performance, low resource, design.
 It is a hybrid design using the file system, and a user configurable database.
-The database is used to store details about the files, along with their thumbnails.
+The database is used to store details about the files, *along with their thumbnails*.
+That's correct, the thumbnail is stored as a binary blob in the PostgreSQL database for each file.

-How?
+Why?
+Because creating 3 separate files in the file system for each file (Small, Medium, and Large thumbnails) can be done, but you'll be limited to the speed of disk IO for the creation, searching for, and sending of the data.
+Storing it in the database means that the bottle neck is the database, not necessarily your disk.
+And these aren't big thumbnails, by default, 200x200, 740x740, 1024x1024.

+How's it work?
 A request comes in for a directory to be displayed, and the database looks up the directory in the database.
 If the directory has been previously scanned the cached data in the database is used, if it has not been previously cached in the database (or the cache has been invalidated) the code scans the directory, checking for files.